 4. Wild dogs have specially adapted teeth, different to other canids, to enable the rapid shredding of carcasses and therefore lessen the chance of having their meals stolen by other predators.

-5. Wild dog fur differs from other canids consisting of stiff bristle-hairs and no underfur.
+5. Wild dog fur differs from other canids – they have stiff bristle-hairs and no underfur.
 They lose their fur as they age, with very old dogs being almost naked.

 - Subscribe to our newsletter.